Roads to Japan - Our map (Sep 2025)

 Missionaries need support and I would be able to get a job that could provide some support for missionaries who may be better suited than me for missions.

-Blessed Bakes has been gaining some traction here, God may have more purpose for that here too.
+Blessed Bakes has been gaining some traction here, God may have more purpose for that here.

 Cons

-Japan is in need and we are willing to go.
+The main con is that Japan needs workers and we are willing to go.

 Summary